GitLiveApp/GitLive/_docs/setup.md

 ## As a team member

 Given that the Admin of your repository has followed the instructions as in the [setup guide for administrators](/docs/admin), an individual team member needs to authenticate with his repository hosting service.
-Open the cloned repository in your IDE and authenticate with you repository hosting service as demonstrated in the [setup guide for team members](/docs/teammember).
+Open the cloned repository in your IDE and authenticate with your repository hosting service as demonstrated in the [setup guide for team members](/docs/teammember).